vamem9z-Moses/dotfiles/README.md

 ## Postinstall and Updating

-Occasionally you'll want to run the `rvm-pythonz-update.sh` script to update those 2 to the latest versions.
+Occasionally you'll want to run the `rvm-pythonz-nvm-update.sh` script to update those 2 to their latest versions.
 There is also a script to update all of the vim plugins it is `update-vim.sh`.

 ## Grub Configuration